-10.8.3 Changeable Message Signs
+10.8.3 Portable Changeable Message Signs

-Changeable message signs (CMS) may be used to supplement a traffic control zone.
+Portable changeable message signs (PCMS) shall be used to supplement a traffic control zone.
 As a supplemental device, it cannot be used to replace any required sign or other device.
-These devices can be useful in providing information to the motorist about construction schedules, alternate routes, expected delays, and detours.
-Changeable message signs should be considered for use in complex, high-density work zones.
+These devices are used to provide information to the motorist about construction schedules, alternate routes, expected delays, and detours.
+Portable changeable message signs shall be used in complex, high-density work zones.
 Messages must be simple, with a minimum number of words and lines and shall include no more than two displays of no more than three lines each with 8 characters per line.
 The TTC plan shall include the location and messages to be displayed.